kodecocodes/i9t/multitasking/multitasking-book-port.markdown

 ## Orientation and size changes

-Run Travelog in Split View mode and rotate the iPad to portrait orientation; you'll see the app layout as shown below:
+Run Travelog in Split View mode and rotate the iPad to portrait orientation; you'll see the app layout changes:

 ![bordered ipad](images/mt061.png)

 While this layout is functional, it can certainly stand to be improved.
 There's whitespace wasted on the left hand side and all the labels are squashed over to the right hand side.

-Rotate the device to landscape orientation; you'll see the following:
+Now rotate the device to landscape orientation:

 ![bordered ipad](images/mt062.png)